What is AI Data Security? How AI Detects Threats & Safeguards Sensitive Data

 How does AI handle encrypted data in threat detection?

-AI can't directly analyze encrypted data content.
-Still, it can detect suspicious patterns in metadata, access logs, and user behavior associated with encrypted files, such as unusual download patterns or access from unknown devices.
+AI cannot directly analyze encrypted data content.
+It can detect suspicious patterns in metadata, access logs and user behavior associated with encrypted files.
+Examples include unusual download patterns or access from unknown devices.

 Are AI security systems vulnerable to attacks themselves?